wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

 ## Method Description

 Standard multiple comparison methods (like Tukey's HSD) apply a uniform significance threshold to all pairwise comparisons.
 This method takes a different approach: comparisons whose p-values fall near the significance boundary are the most "uncertain," and so they receive a larger share of the significance budget.
-However, so that we can still maintain our desired family-wise error rate This adaptive allocation is controlled by a tuning parameter `eta` (η).
+However, so that we can still maintain our desired family-wise error rate, we take this budget away from the "certain" p-values, those near 0 and 1.
+This adaptive allocation is controlled by a tuning parameter `eta` (η).

 ---